Approximate Cross-validated Mean Estimates for Bayesian Hierarchical Regression Models: Existing CV approximation methods

-Table \ref{tab:lco_comparison} also includes each method's computational complexity, with derivations in Appendix \ref{appx:cost}.
-Note that all methods except AXE require separate calculations for all $S$ MC samples, thus AXE is often the fastest LCO method.
-Manual cross-validation (MCV), when using Gibbs sampling of the same problem (if available), is the most expensive with complexity $\bigo{S(N^3P + NP^2 + P^3)}$.
-However, in our example data sets and models, iIS-A was often the method which took the longest to run.
-Many of the models in \Cref{sec:validation} are fit using STAN, which uses Hamiltonian Monte-Carlo \citep{girolami2011riemann, carpenter2017stan}, where instead of the proposal distribution being a Gaussian random walk, proposal samples are generated along the gradient of the joint density.
-This allows for more efficient sampling and much shorter run times. iIS-C and GHOST can also be computationally expensive, typically due to inversion of $\Sigma$ that is necessary to obtain $E[\theta_j | \theta_{-j}, \Sigma]$ which contributes the $\bigo{P^3}$ term.
-This cost can be reduced greatly if this expectation is $E[\theta_j | \theta_{-j}, \Sigma] = 0$ and $\Sigma = \sigma^2I$ for some hyperparameter $\sigma$, $\bigo{SNJ}$, which is the case when the $\theta_j$, $j = 1, \dots, J$, are independent and identically distributed.
-This brings both methods closer to AXE in terms of computing cost; however, as we show in \Cref{sec:reslts_summary}, AXE is more consistent and can be more accurate.
+The derivations of computational complexities are provided in Appendix C. Manual cross-validation (MCV), when using Gibbs sampling of the same problem (if available), is the most expensive with complexity $\bigo{M(N^3P + NP^2 + P^3)}$, where $M$ is the number of posterior samples.
+However, many of the examples in \Cref{sec:reslts_summary} were fit using STAN, which uses Hamiltonian Monte-Carlo \citep{girolami2011riemann, carpenter2017stan}, where instead of the proposal distribution being a Gaussian random walk, proposal samples are generated along the gradient of the joint density.
+This allows for more efficient sampling and much shorter run times.
+In our examples, Vehtari was often the method that took the longest to run, not MCV. iIS and GHOST can also be computationally expensive, typically due to the inversion of $\Sigma$ that is necessary to obtain $E(\theta_j | \theta_{-j}, \Sigma)$ which contributes the $\bigo{P^3}$ term.
+This cost can be greatly reduced if $E(\theta_j | \theta_{-j}, \Sigma) = 0$ and $\Sigma = \sigma^2I$ for some hyperparameter $\sigma$, $\bigo{MNJ}$, which is the case when the $\theta_j$, $j = 1, \dots, J$, are independent and identically distributed.
+It brings both methods closer to AXE in terms of computing cost; however, as we show in \Cref{sec:reslts_summary}, AXE is generally both fast and robust.
+IJ and NS were typically the two fastest methods in our examples; however, the linear approximation can lead to less accurate estimates in smaller data sets.